vrerv/openapi-markdown/README.md

 - If you want to use your own template, creates 'templates' directory and put [`api_doc_template.md.j2`](src/openapi_markdown/templates/api_doc_template.md.j2) file in it.
 - You can change templates directory by passing it as the 3rd argument of `to_markdown`.

+### Default templates

+There are internal templates you can use.
+If not set default is used.

+* templates - default
+* templates/embed - prints objects hierarchially as list in every request/response

 ## Development

 ### Requirements